samfitgen/trgen/docs/Enthusiast-Maintenance-Mid_Volume_II.md

 > out the same way you stepped in.
 >
 > Brief, 30-second active recoveries fall between each push, and recoveries
-> between the 14-minute sets last 3 minutes.
+> between the 14-minute sets last 5minutes.
 >
-> Part II of Broken Finger consists of breakaway simulations where you drill it
+> After another 5-minute recovery, part II of Broken Finger consists of
-> for 1-2 minutes at 110-125% FTP and then settle in for 2-3 minutes at 95-105%
+> breakaway simulations where you drill it for 1-2 minutes at 110-125% FTP and
-> FTP.
+> then settle in for 2-3 minutes at 95-105% FTP.
 >
 > Active recoveries between these intervals are a quick 2 minutes each.